ltaveir1/CS428Assignment1/README.md

 ### NOTES, KNOWN BUGS, AND/OR INCOMPLETE PARTS

 [Add any notes you have here and/or any parts of the project you were not able to complete]: #
+Bug: When multithreading, will create two threads instead of one for the first connection from a client.

 ### REFERENCES